tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 flags: true
 ---

-### Ladies and
+### Well it's happening

-Well it's happening.
 Barely.
 Maybe someone you love seems distraught that their annual August esports pilgramage has been thrown into disarray.
 Whatever the case, this is the guide for you.

 First, to calibrate your Dota esports MMR, please answer the following question: